Book In Review: Socialist Worker’s Home Inspection Guide by Ronald Marshall Lee, MSc, PhD, DBA

 Home Inspections You Don’t Need – From A Socialist Worker’s Point Of View

-And trust me, there are so many types of home inspections out there, some of them you don’t really, exactly need (and more importantly, you don’t really need to spend on).
+According to Mr Lee, there are so many types of home inspections out there, some of them you don’t really, exactly need (and more importantly, you don’t really need to spend on).
 Here are 5 glorious examples of these rather unnecessary home inspections:

 - Square footage.
 To solve discrepancies on actual home size and public records, some people choose to hire a specific inspector to re-measure the house and get its exact size.
 But while this may be helpful for when disputing the house size with your home seller, hiring a separate inspector for this might be unnecessary.
 Your home appraiser – which your seller will have to hire anyway – can do the exact same job for no extra fee.